ouked/sudoku_solver/README.md

 ### Second Attempt

-I decided to start again, and learnt how to approach sudokus as **exact cover** problems (mainly thanks to Andy G's blog post [4]).
-My first implementation of Donald Knuth's Algorithm X [1] resulted in a hard sudoku taking **10 seconds**.
+I decided to start again, and learnt how to approach sudokus as **exact cover** problems (mainly thanks to Andy G's 2011 blog post).
+My first implementation of Donald Knuth's (2000, p.4) Algorithm X resulted in a hard sudoku taking **10 seconds**.

 This was worse than my previous _best_, but a lot better than my previous _first_ attempt.
-Through similar (but fewer) optimisations (includng the complete removal of deep-copying objects), my submission now takes **less than 50 milliseconds** to solve a "hard" sudoku puzzle.
+Through similar (but fewer) optimisations (includng the complete removal of deep-copying objects), my submission now takes **less than 7 milliseconds** to solve a "hard" sudoku puzzle.

 > This document will mainly focus on methodologies present in the second attempt, but will still occasionally reference